-The memory controller on the PowerBook G4 17-inch computer uses a separate CKE signals for each bank, as called out in the JEDEC specification.
+Important: The memory controller on the 17-inch PowerBook G4 uses separate CKE signals for each bank, as called out in the JEDEC specification.
 SO-DIMMs that have all the CKE pins connected together do not operate properly.

 The JEDEC specification for the SO-DIMM defines a Serial Presence Detect (SPD) feature that contains the attributes of the module.
 SO-DIMMs for use in PowerBook computers are required to have the SPD feature.
 Information about the required values to be stored in the presence detect EEPROM is in section 4.1.2.5 and Figure 4.5.6-C (200-pin DDR SDRAM SO-DIMM, PD INFORMATION) of the JEDEC standard 21-C specification, release 7.